RoboJackets/concourse-github-deployment-resource/README.md

 ## Source configuration

+- `repository_url` (required) - location of the repository
-- `repository` (required) - the resource where your source code is provided
+- `commit` (required) - commit that is being built
-- `pull_request` (optional) - the resource where pull requests are provided
 - `token` (required) - GitHub App token to use to authenticate
-- `resource_name` (required) - the name of the resource within Concourse
+- `resource_name` (required) - name of the resource within Concourse
+- `environment_urls` (optional) - map of environment names to URLs, to be passed to GitHub
 - `debug` (optional) - whether to enable debug logging; must be set to boolean true if present
-- `environment_urls` (optional) - map of environment names to URLs, to be passed to GitHub

-GitHub endpoint information, commit SHA, and the URL to the Concourse job log will be derived from the environment. `repository` will be used first, then `pull_request` if it is not available.
+GitHub endpoint information and the URL to the Concourse job log will be derived from the environment.

 ## Behavior
 Do not `get` this resource manually, it will not work.